Melania Trump Turns On Donald, Feels ‘Disgusted’ After Seeing Child Detention Center, ‘Hollywood Life’ Reports

-Melania Trump is breaking with her husband on his policy of separating immigrant children from their parents, and it’s reportedly taking a big toll on the First Couple’s marriage.
+Melania Trump is breaking with her husband on his policy of separating immigrant children from their parents, and it’s reportedly taking a big toll on the first couple’s marriage.

-The First Lady has largely stayed out of politics and policy decisions, but over the last week has been increasingly active regarding Donald’s now-scrapped child separation policy, releasing a statement and visiting a child detention facility.
+The first lady has largely stayed out of politics and policy decisions, but over the last week has been increasingly active regarding Donald’s now-scrapped child separation policy, releasing a statement and visiting a child detention facility.
 After the trip opened her eyes to the plight of the young children, Melania is reportedly “disgusted” with her husband for the heartless policy, a source told Hollywood Life.

-The celebrity gossip outlet claimed that Melania has been deeply affected by seeing the migrant children who have been torn away from their parents and the anger is driving her away from Donald.
+The celebrity gossip outlet claimed that Melania has been deeply affected by seeing the migrant children who have been torn away from their parents, and the anger is driving her away from Donald.

 “When Melania first saw the news reports about immigrant children being separated from their parents she immediately felt it was wrong,” a source told Hollywood Life.
 “And as a mother she knew she had to act.
 Seeing the devastation that [the policy has] caused makes her feel truly ashamed.”